Travelers, Trains, and Tartary: China Literary Journeys To Inspire Your Next Adventure

 About the Author

 Jeremiah Jenne earned his Ph.D. in Chinese history from the University of California, Davis, and taught Late Imperial and Modern China for over 15 years.
-He has lived in Beijing for nearly two decades and is the proprietor of Beijing by Foot, organizing history education programs and walking tours of the city, including deeper dives into the route and sites described here.
+He called Beijing home for nearly two decades and was the proprietor of Beijing by Foot, which organized history education programs and walking tours of the city.

 READ: Walking With the Lamas: A Quick Guide to Visiting Yonghegong